yext/rules_closure/README.md

 - **deps:** (List of [labels][labels]; optional) List of other `closure_css_library` targets on which the CSS files in `srcs` depend.

+- **orientation:** (String; required; default is `"LTR"`) Defines the text direction for which this CSS was designed.
+This value can be:

+  - `LTR`: Outputs a sheet suitable for left to right display.
+  - `RTL`: Outputs a sheet suitable for right to left display.

+  An error will be raised if any `deps` do not have the same orientation.
+CSS libraries with different orientations can be linked together by creating an intermediary `closure_css_binary` that flips its orientation.

 ## closure\_css\_binary